Meta-models for transfer learning in source localisation: The Acoustic Emission Experiments

-\paragraph{A note on normalisation} \Cref{fig:allpairs} plots $N=100$ training data for each sensor pair combination, sampled uniformly from each domain.
-We then normalise \textit{inputs} with respect to the longest edge, such that the plate's length is unity.
+\paragraph{A note on normalisation} \Cref{fig:allpairs} plots $N=100$ training data for each sensor pair combination, sampled uniformly from each task.
+We then normalise inputs with respect to the longest edge, such that the plate's length is unity.
 This scaling maintains approximately the same relative smoothness of the map in each direction, i.e. one length scale for both dimensions.

-Rather than normalising the \textit{response} for each plate independently, we (z-score) normalise response with respect to all 28 sensor pairings.
+Rather than normalise the response for each plate independently, it is z-score normalised with respect to all 28 sensor pairings.
 This maintains the relative structure between experiments (sensor pairs) in the combined data.
-More specifically, a \textit{global} normalisation of the outputs is essential to prevent interesting differences (between tests) from being scaled out of the data.
+More specifically, a \textit{global} normalisation of the outputs is essential to prevent meaningful differences (between tests) from being scaled out of the data.

 \paragraph{Why multilevel?}